 The Exalate issue network is a network of companies sharing issues.
 Instead of using email or telephone calls, issue trackers are connected to each other so that information can be shared in a straightforward way.

 To be able to do so, we introduce some concepts and entities.

 Exalate provides all the logic to synchronize data in a secure, stable, and robust way.
 There are a couple of properties related to a node, such as the proxy user.

-Nodes are currently available for JIRA (v6.2 and higher) and HP QC/ALM.
+Nodes are currently available for JIRA Cloud and Server (v6.2 and higher), HP QC/ALM and GitHub.

 Instances are other issue trackers you are willing to connect to.
-You can add any number of instances to your node and start exalating issues.
+You can integrate with multiple instances using different connections.